Virginia Student Loan Debt and Financial Aid Statistics

 - This is the 12th largest total debt of all 50 states plus Washington DC and Puerto Rico

-- And the average debt per borrower of $39,165 is the 4th largest average student debt per borrower in the country – $1,378 above the national average
+- And the average debt per borrower of $39,165 is the 4th largest average student debt per borrower in the country – $1,378 above the national average and behind only Washington DC, Maryland and Georgia

 - A total of 1 million people in Virginia hold student debt making Virginia the state with the 12th highest number of borrowers in the country.